Technosorcery/silver-telegram/docs/PRD.md

 **Status**: Decided

-**Decision**: Per-node configuration.
-Each node instance specifies its own constraint level rather than having a platform-wide policy.
+**Decision**: Constraint level is inherent in prompt authoring, not an explicit configuration setting.
+How constrained an AI primitive is depends on how the workflow author writes the prompt.

-For example, "Classify" can be configured per-use as:
+For example, a "Classify" node's constraint level is determined by its prompt:

-- **Constrained**: Pick from exactly these categories
+- **Constrained**: Prompt specifies "pick from exactly these categories: A, B, C"
-- **Semi-constrained**: Pick from these categories or suggest a new one
+- **Semi-constrained**: Prompt says "pick from these categories or suggest a new one"
-- **Unconstrained**: Determine appropriate categories
+- **Unconstrained**: Prompt says "determine appropriate categories"

 This allows workflows to choose the appropriate trade-off for each use case:

 - More constraint = more predictable, easier to debug
 - Less constraint = more capable, more flexible

-The constraint level is part of the node's configuration, not a global setting.
+The constraint level emerges from prompt design choices, not from a separate configuration field.

 ### 8.5 Workflow Execution Patterns